96Singh/CentosAdminScripts/README.md

 # CentOSAdminScripts
-SysAdmin bash scripts Sutable to be used on CentOS 6
+SysAdmin bash scripts sutable to be used on CentOS 6